placebeyondtheclouds/gpu-home-server/README.md

 #### Debian LXC for training

-the usual setup with conda, jupyter lab, etc.
+the usual setup with miniconda, jupyter lab, etc.

 ## Docker security